anton-belkin/ChatRelay/README.md

 - A lightweight FastAPI service in `agent-service/` connects to Docker’s MCP Gateway via `agno`’s `MCPTools`.
 It lists every MCP tool, refreshes connections, and exposes a simple HTTP API (`/tools`, `/call-tool`).
 - The Node backend asks this service for tool metadata before every turn and passes them to OpenAI via the official function-calling interface.
 When the model chooses a tool, the backend calls the FastAPI service, posts the result into the transcript, then resumes the model with the new context.
-- A built-in fallback tool `demo.generate_number` lives inside the service so local smoke tests work even before you plug in real MCP servers.
+- A built-in fallback tool `demo_generate_number` lives inside the service so local smoke tests work even before you plug in real MCP servers.
+- The Docker MCP Gateway container now mounts `mcp/catalog.yaml`, which pins the `fetch` and `node-code-sandbox` servers and injects the mounts they need (most importantly `/var/run/docker.sock` for the sandbox).
+This keeps the configuration portable (NAS-friendly) and guarantees the toolbelt always matches the repo state.

 ### Configuring Docker MCP Gateway

-1. Enable Docker’s MCP Toolkit and make sure `docker/mcp-gateway` can access whatever catalog entries you need (for example, `github`).
+1. Review `mcp/catalog.yaml` to confirm the servers you want (defaults to Fetch + Node.js Sandbox).
+Add secrets there if the chosen MCPs require them.
-2. Provide any required secrets via the Docker MCP CLI, e.g. `docker mcp secret set github.personal_access_token=<TOKEN>`.
+2. Provide any required secrets via the Docker MCP CLI, e.g. `docker mcp secret set fetch.api_key=<TOKEN>`.
 3. Update `.env` with the gateway URL the FastAPI service should call (defaults to `http://mcp-gateway:8080` inside Compose).
 4. `docker compose -f docker-compose.dev.yml up --build` now brings up three services:
    - `app`: the existing Node/Express server + UI